Wiki · Concept · Last reviewed June 23, 2026

 AI Slop

-AI slop is low-quality, low-effort, or poorly supervised AI-generated content produced at scale.
+AI slop is low-quality, weakly supervised, or deceptive AI-generated material published or handed off as if it were adequate information, culture, evidence, or work.
 It can appear as articles, images, videos, songs, product listings, search pages, schoolwork, corporate memos, social posts, and fake news sites.
-The problem is not that AI was used; the problem is volume without judgment.
+The problem is not that AI was used; the problem is generated volume without judgment, provenance, or accountability.

 Definition

-AI slop is machine-generated content that creates the appearance of information, creativity, or work while adding little substance, care, originality, verification, or accountability.
-It is usually produced cheaply and in quantity.
+AI slop is machine-generated content that creates the appearance of information, creativity, evidence, or work while adding little substance, care, originality, verification, or accountability.
+It is usually produced cheaply and in quantity, then distributed through systems that reward volume, recency, engagement, ranking, or speed.

 Term History